dsyme/azure-content/articles/storage/storage-fsharp-how-to-use-blobs.md

 ### About this tutorial

 This article shows you how to perform common scenarios using Blob storage.
-The samples are written using F# using the Azure .NET SDK.
+The samples are written using F# using the Azure Storage Client Library for .NET.
 The scenarios covered include how to upload, list, download, and delete blobs.

 ## Create an F# Application or Start F# Interactive